 The clinic offers comprehensive primary care services, emergency care, laboratory facilities, and is fully integrated with Aspen Medical’s aero-medical evacuation (AME) network in West Africa.

 The clinic's first patient, a local businessman who owns a printing company, was so impressed with the reatment and serviec that he is donating a batch of free printing to the clinic.

-“This is an exciting development for us and for Sierra Leone,” said Glenn Keys, Executive Director and co-founder of Aspen Medical.
+“This is an exciting development for us and for Sierra Leone,” said Glenn Keys AO, Executive Chairman and Founder of Aspen Medical.
 “The country is in recovery mode after the devastation of the Ebola outbreak, and a private healthcare clinic with the highest standards of service and care is a key requirement to bring overseas companies back to the region,” he added.